-If you are moving house, looking to start a new life in Lausanne or retiring to Lausanne, we can help you.
+If you are moving to Lausanne we can help you.

 Lausanne – Switzerland’s fourth most populated city – is the Olympic capital of the country.